Servaes de Koninck: Career in the Republic

 About 1685, he took up residence in Amsterdam in the Dutch Republic, where he had been preceded by another composer from the Southern Netherlands, Carolus Hacquart.
 He operated in circles connected to the Amsterdam Theatre and he probably worked later on as an independent musician in Amsterdam.
 He was a music teacher at the Lucie Quarter's French girls’ school.

 Between 1696 and 1699, he issued seven opus numbers, published by Estienne Roger in Amsterdam: two volumes of sonatas for one and two flutes with and without basso continuo, the tragedy Athalie by Jean Racine of which De Koninck set the choirs to music (1697), two volumes of trios, the Hollandsche Minne- en Drinkliederen (also from 1697) and a volume of motets (1699).
-The short period of time in which Roger published the opus numbers suggests that a number of compositions might have been completed previously and had only been waiting for a publisher.
+The short time in which Roger published the opus numbers suggests that a number of compositions might have been completed previously and had only been waiting for a publisher.
 Apart from this collection, a number of compositions are kept in manuscript and print.
 De Koninck died in Amsterdam around 1701.